Orthodox Judaism

 Orthodox Judaism is a collective term for the traditionalist branches of contemporary Judaism.
 Theologically, it is chiefly defined by regarding the Torah, both Written and Oral, as literally revealed by God on Mount Sinai and faithfully transmitted ever since.

 Orthodox Judaism therefore advocates a strict observance of Jewish law, or halakha, which is to be interpreted and determined only according to traditional methods and in adherence to the continuum of received precedent through the ages.
 It regards the entire halakhic system as ultimately grounded in immutable revelation, essentially beyond external and historical influence.
 More than any theoretical issue, obeying the dietary, purity, ethical and other laws of halakha is the hallmark of Orthodoxy.

-Practicing members are easily distinguishable by their lifestyle, refraining from doing numerous routine actions on the Sabbath and holidays, consuming only kosher food, praying thrice a day, studying the Torah often, donning head covering and tassels for men and modest clothing for women, and so forth.
+Observant Orthodox Jews are distinguishable by their lifestyle, refraining from doing numerous routine actions on the Sabbath and holidays, consuming only kosher food, praying thrice a day, studying the Torah often, donning head covering and tassels for men and modest clothing for women, and so forth.
 Other key doctrines include belief in a future bodily resurrection of the dead, divine reward and punishment for the righteous and the sinners, the Election of Israel as a people bound by a covenant with God, and an eventual reign of a salvific Messiah who will restore the Temple in Jerusalem and gather the people to Zion.

 Orthodox Judaism is not a centralized denomination.
 Relations between its different subgroups are often strained, and the exact limits of Orthodoxy are subject to intense debate.
-Very roughly, it may be divided between the Haredi (ultra-Orthodox) branch, which is more conservative and reclusive, and the Modern Orthodox, which is relatively open to outer society and partakes in secular life and culture.
+Very roughly, it may be divided between the Haredi branch, commonly referred to as Ultra-Orthodox, which is more conservative and reclusive, and the Modern Orthodox, which is relatively open to larger society and partakes in secular life and culture.
 Each of those is itself formed of independent communities.
 These are almost uniformly exclusionist, regarding Orthodoxy as the only legitimate form of Judaism.

 While adhering to traditional beliefs, the movement is a modern phenomenon.
 It arose as a result of the breakdown of the autonomous Jewish community since the late 18th century, and was much shaped by a conscious struggle against the pressures of secularization, acculturation and rival alternatives.
 The strictly observant Orthodox are a definite minority among all Jews, but there are also numerous semi- and non-practicing persons who are affiliated or personally identify with Orthodox communities and organizations.
 In total, Orthodox Judaism is the largest Jewish religious group, estimated to have over 2 million practicing adherents, and at least an equal number of nominal members or self-identifying supporters.